Who We Are

 Joe Palca is a science correspondent for NPR.
 Since joining NPR in 1992, Palca has covered a range of science topics — from NASA's Space Shuttle launches to the Neanderthal genome.
 He is currently focused on the eponymous series, “Joe’s Big Idea.”
 Stories in the series explore the minds and motivations of scientists and inventors.

-Palca has won numerous awards, including the the Victor Cohn Prize for Excellence in Medical Science Reporting, the National Academies Communications Award, the Science-in-Society Award of the National Association of Science Writers, the American Chemical Society James T. Grady-James H. Stack Award for Interpreting Chemistry for the Public, the American Association for the Advancement of Science Journalism Prize, and the Ohio State Award.
+Palca has won numerous awards, including the Victor Cohn Prize for Excellence in Medical Science Reporting, the National Academies Communications Award, the Science-in-Society Award of the National Association of Science Writers, the American Chemical Society James T. Grady-James H. Stack Award for Interpreting Chemistry for the Public, the American Association for the Advancement of Science Journalism Prize, and the Ohio State Award.
 Palca was president of the National Association of Science Writers from 1999-2000.